-We tested out the Solo Stove Yukon fire pit & now we're obsessed | CNN Underscored
+We tested out the Solo Stove Yukon fire pit and now we're obsessed | CNN Underscored

 It’s likely you’ve already come across these attractive, stainless steel fire pits on social media or in a friend’s backyard.
 While the look of a Solo Stove definitely sets it apart from most other backyard fire pits, the company claims that its 360-degree Airflow Design is what really makes a Solo Stove stand out.

 Solo Stove fire pits are made of double-walled stainless steel.
 Air is pushed in through the bottom of the drum and also through the top vent holes to add a bountiful amount of oxygen into the fire.
-The air at the top of the fire pit creates a “secondary burn” and allows the Solo Stove to get incredibly hot, while letting off much less smoke than competing fire pits.
-This also means that any wood you burn will reduce itself down to nearly nothing – just a small pile of ash and debris – making cleanup a fairly easy process.
+The air at the top of the fire pit creates a “secondary burn” and allows the Solo Stove to get incredibly hot while letting off much less smoke than competing fire pits.
+This also means that any wood you burn will reduce itself down to nearly nothing — just a small pile of ash and debris — making cleanup a fairly easy process.
 When your fire has gone out and your Solo Stove is cooled down, you simply turn it upside down to empty it out.
 The airflow design is what makes a Solo Stove a Solo Stove.

 Solo Stove started back in 2011 with backpacking and camping wood-burning stoves.
-It sells three fire pits – Ranger ($199.99), Bonfire ($254.99) and Yukon ($449.99) which range from 15-inches in diameter to 27-inches.
+It sells three fire pits — Ranger ($199.99), Bonfire ($254.99) and Yukon ($449.99), which range from 15 inches in diameter to 27 inches.
 Both Ranger and Bonfire are portable fire pits due to their smaller size and come with nylon carrying cases.
-With Yukon, currently the largest fire pit they sell, Solo Stove has gotten into the backyard fire pit market.
+With Yukon, currently the largest fire pit the brand sells, Solo Stove has gotten into the backyard fire pit market.

 How does a Solo Stove work?